amirsarfar/dyna-base/readme.md

 ## About Dyna

-Dyna is a laravel based CMS.
-The idea behind Dyna is developing backend of websites using api only.
+The idea behind Dyna is to offer dynamic-API-creation APIs.
+This means that you can build APIs from your front-end application by sending requests to certain APIs.

+You just need to install this package in your Laravel application and run its migrations !

 ## Database Schema
 <p align="center">